caperaven/crs-binding-examples/app/render-collection/render-collection.md

 Update and render the static UI at any time you want.
 Unlike the `repeat.once` expression, you can update your static renders when you want to.

-Use `repeat.once` when you have control over the data and can have it in time.
+Use `for.once` when you have control over the data and can have it in time.
 This is a no javascript way to render your static data once and then forget about it.

 Use `renderCollection` when you can't have the data in time, or you want to update the collection later, but it does not happen that often or perhaps at all.